plomlompom/PlomWiki/README.txt

 You may find files called ".gitignore" files in several directories of PlomWiki.
 Those can be safely deleted.
-They are included in the git repository version of PlomWiki merely to ensure said directories are commited even if they're empty.
+They are included in the git repository version of PlomWiki merely to ensure said directories are committed even if they're empty.